appetizeio/appetize-samples/training_experience/README.md

-# Product Launch Page
+# Training Experience
-This sample page demonstrates how to create a custom launch page by embedding Appetize to showcase the different apps and/or product features available in your business.
+This sample page demonstrates how to create a training experience for your product(s) by making use of Appetize's AppRecorder.
+The page is designed
+to be a straightforward to use template that can be customized to match your branding and product configuration.

 ## :hammer: Getting Started